ronar/Gofy/README.md

 UPD 14/06/2014:
 What works:
-Investigators
+Investigators;
-Most of the encounters
+Most of the encounters;
-Partly mythos cards
+Partly mythos cards;
-Drop of the cards
+Drop of the cards;
-Trading
+Trading;
-Gate closing
+Gate closing;